 - Cancer has begun spreading into the diaphragm, lung tissue, tissues between the ribs, soft tissues in the chest wall, and the sac around the heart

-Stage 1 peritoneal mesothelioma
+Stage 1 Peritoneal Mesothelioma

 PCI has become the preferred method for staging peritoneal mesothelioma.
 It scores the extent and spread of the cancer on a 0 through 39 range.
 A patient’s PCI can help doctors assess whether or not they are eligible for treatment.
 Lower scores typically exhibited in stage 1 mesothelioma indicate less aggressive cancer, smaller tumors, and an overall better prognosis.
 Patients with low PCI scores tend to be candidates for invasive treatments.
-At stage 1, the PCI rages between 1 and 10.
+At stage 1, the PCI ranges between 1 and 10.

-Stage 1 pericardial mesothelioma
+Stage 1 Pericardial Mesothelioma

 As with other aggressive cancers, patients with stage 1 mesothelioma typically exhibit few or no symptoms.
 It is for this reason that most patients go undiagnosed at this stage.
 When symptoms do manifest, they may be mistaken for other conditions, such as pneumonia or the flu.

 - A persistent cough

 - Body aches